Blackout (1978 film)

-Blackout is a 1978 action thriller film directed and produced by Eddy Matalon.
-The film follows four sadistic criminals who, after escaping during a transfer, take over a posh Manhattan apartment complex and start looting and terrorizing its occupants during New York City's 1977 blackout.
+Blackout (New York Blackout) is a 1978 disaster thriller film directed, co-written and produced by Eddy Matalon, and starring Jim Mitchum, Robert Carradine, Belinda Montgomery, June Allyson, Jean-Pierre Aumont and Ray Milland.
+The film centers on four escaped prisoners who take over a posh Manhattan apartment complex during New York City's 1977 blackout.

-Synopsis
+Plot summary

 Four sadistic criminals who, after escaping during a transfer, take over a posh Manhattan apartment complex and start looting and terrorizing its occupants during New York City's 1977 blackout.
+Police officer Dan Evans sets out to rescue the hostages.